 Adjust your eating habits if needed

-In past generations recipes did not include foods that had to be shipped from overseas or were processed, so growing what they ate was simple.
-Today things are different.
+In past generations, recipes did not include foods that had to be shipped from overseas or processed, so growing what they ate was simple.
+Today, things are different.
+Chances are that because everything is available everywhere, your family learned to like foods that can’t be grown locally or at all.

-Some rethinking might be needed as you know there aren’t any seeds for donuts and chips ;).
+Some rethinking might be needed.
+As you know, there aren’t any seeds for donuts and chips ;).

 Well, you get the idea.
 It sure is okay, and maybe even necessary to have some foods on the shopping list that you can’t grow.
-We have them too.
-But strive to have more and more foods that you can grow, and avoid processed foods altogether.
+We have them, too.
+But strive to have more and more foods you can grow, and avoid processed foods altogether.
 We will talk more about it below.

 Grow what you eat